neelsmith/hctexts/tut/demo1/tokenizableCorpus/index.md

 ---
-title: "Demo a tokenizable corpus"
+title: "A tokenizable corpus in Scala"
 layout: page
 ---